Tonywuhk/realai.org/research-groups/deepmind.md

 [DeepMind](https://deepmind.com/) Technologies Limited is a private limited company incorporated on September 23, 2010.
 Until November 15, 2010, its name was "FRIARS 2022 LIMITED".
 Google acquired DeepMind for more than $500M, as [reported by TechCrunch on January 26, 2014](https://techcrunch.com/2014/01/26/google-deepmind/), or £400m as [understood by the Guardian](https://www.theguardian.com/technology/2014/jan/27/google-acquires-uk-artificial-intelligence-startup-deepmind).
 In a [Wired UK report on June 22, 2015](http://www.wired.co.uk/article/deepmind), DeepMind's cofounder and chief executive Demis Hassabis reflected on why he sold the company, "I realised that there's maybe not enough time in one lifetime to both build a Google-sized company and solve AI.
 Would I be happier looking back on building a multi-billion business or helping solve intelligence?
 It was an easy choice.
 And there was something Larry said to me: 'I spent 15 years building Google -- why don't you just come and take advantage of the opportunity we've built here?'
 I didn't have a good answer to that."

 On 23 October 2014, Google [announced on its Europe blog](https://europe.googleblog.com/2014/10/teaming-up-with-oxford-university-on.html) that Oxford's AI research teams Dark Blue Labs and Vision Factory would join DeepMind.
 This news was reported by [TechCrunch](https://techcrunch.com/2014/10/23/googles-deepmind-acqui-hires-two-ai-teams-in-the-uk-partners-with-oxford/) and [The Guardian](https://www.theguardian.com/technology/2014/oct/23/google-uk-artificial-intelligence-startups-machine-learning-dark-blue-labs-vision-factory).

+DeepMind has two main lines of business: Research and Applied.
+Its organized efforts in research has yielded a long list of [publications](http://realai.org/research-groups/publications/deepmind/).

+## Locations

+According to [Rowan (2015)](http://www.wired.co.uk/article/deepmind), DeepMind stayed in London partly because of a talent advantage.
+On Silicon Valley, Hassabis noted that "if you're focusing on a long-term goal, the Valley can be a bubble."

+### Edmonton Office

 In July 2017, DeepMind [opened](https://deepmind.com/blog/deepmind-office-canada-edmonton/) its first ever international AI research office in Edmonton, Canada, which would be led by [University of Alberta](https://www.ualberta.ca/) professors [Rich Sutton](http://incompleteideas.net/sutton/index.html), [Michael Bowling](https://webdocs.cs.ualberta.ca/~bowling/) and Patrick Pilarski.
 The opening was reported by [Edmonton Journal](http://edmontonjournal.com/business/local-business/paula-simons-global-head-snap-googles-deepmind-sets-up-shop-in-edmonton) and [Bloomberg Technology](https://www.bloomberg.com/news/articles/2017-07-05/deepmind-goes-to-alberta-for-first-international-lab).

-DeepMind's [official records](https://beta.companieshouse.gov.uk/company/07386350) are available from [Companies House](https://www.gov.uk/government/organisations/companies-house).

-DeepMind has two main lines of business: Research and Applied.
-Its organized efforts in research has yielded a long list of [publications](http://realai.org/research-groups/publications/deepmind/).
+### Montreal Office

+In October 2017, DeepMind [opened](https://deepmind.com/blog/strengthening-our-commitment-canadian-research/) an office in Montreal, in close collaboration with McGill University.
+It will be led by [Doina Precup](http://cs.mcgill.ca/~dprecup/), Associate Professor in the School of Computer Science at McGill.
+Doina will be supported by Shibl Mourad who will head up the engineering and program management teams at DeepMind Montreal and DeepMind Alberta.

 ## Ethics